michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 1. It will then ask you to enter and confirm a password.
 It's recommended it's not too long as you may have to type it a lot.
 Also note that it will protect your password by note displaying it to the screen when you type, but it is registering your key strokes.
 1. Finally, the prompt will change and you will be on a command line.
 Type `pwd` to see where you currently are in the FS.
 Note that you should be at `/home/<your username>`.
 This is the root level of your Ubuntu user!

+### 4. Updating Default Software.

+NOTE: This can take some time, about 10-30 minutes.
+It is recommended you do it now, if you have the time, but you can also wait until the end of this doc to do this as well.
+There will be a reminder at the end.

+Ubuntu is shipped with some default software that has likely had more recent updates come out.
+Ubuntu uses apt ( Advanced Packageing Tool) to maintain all of it's packages.
+Think of it like Windows update, the App Store, and a Public library all in one.
+We need to use apt to update ( update all it's packages) and then tell it to upgrade them ( actually update the current versions)

+1. Type `sudo apt-get update`.
+1. Once that is complete, type `sudo apt-get upgrade`.
+Press `y` when prompted.
+1. Once that is done, type `sudo apt autoremove`.
+This will remove any packages that are no longer needed.

 ### Learning your File Systems

 At this point you are now totally ready to start developing on your machine using the Ubuntu app as your POSIX env!
 It is recommended that you use the Ubuntu FS for installing and running software and the Windows FS for everything else.